Grand Duchess Catherine Mikhailovna of Russia: Later life and extensive charitable works

-She was also known to help almost everyone who applied to her for monetary assistance via petitions which she accepted each year around the major holidays.
+She was also known to help those who applied to her for monetary assistance via petitions, which she accepted each year around the major holidays.

 When Alexander II of Russia was assassinated in 1881, Catherine was asked by the mayor of St. Petersburg to help arrange a memorial to the Tsar.
 She accepted and even offered some of her own land adjacent to the Mikhailovsky Palace for it on the condition that the nearby trees were preserved as many of them had been there since the reign of Peter the Great.

 Death and inheritance

 At some point in either late 1893 or early 1894, Catherine became seriously ill with Influenza.
 While on her deathbed, she summoned Alexander III of Russia in order to approve the will she had had written.
 He inquired briefly about who had written it, but signed it directly and without first reading it.

 When Catherine finally died on 12 May 1894, she was buried in the Saints Peter and Paul Cathedral, Saint Petersburg after a funeral procession from the Mikhailovsky Palace led by the Emperor himself.

 After the funeral, her will was examined and two issues were discovered.
 Firstly, she had practically disinherited her son Georg on account of his marriage, but asked, "May God grant them happiness and prosperity."
 Secondly and most importantly, she had left the Mikhailovsky Palace to the princes of Mecklenburg-Strelitz (i.e. her daughter and youngest son) rather than the Imperial family.
 This was a problem as she did not technically own the palace, it had been effectively on loan to her father and then to her, but upon her death should have reverted to the Imperial family as her heirs were not members of the Russian Orthodox Church.

 Sergei Witte recalled that, "The Emperor once said that it was very unpleasant for him that this historic palace, which belongs to the Imperial House, had passed, by some misunderstanding, into the hands of these princes."
 He did not consider attempting to overrule the will, however, on account of the facts that Catherine had been very well respected in society and the whole ordeal was really his own fault as he did sign the will without reviewing its contents.